Meredithnbayliss/azure-network-protocols/README.md

 <img src="https://i.imgur.com/C1atwQb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In step 2, create your Windows virtual machine.
-I typically create the VM in (US) East US.
+In step 2, we create our Windows virtual machine.

 While creating the VM, select the previously created Resource Group and allow it to create a new Virtual Network (Vnet) and Subnet.
 Make sure to use the password option under the Administrator Account section:
 </p>